 RESULTS AND DISCUSSION

 In this study, 37 alleles and 32 genotypes were identified with a polymorphism rate of 66.67% (Table 2).
-Six (6) of the 18 markers proved to be monomorphic (33.33%).
+Six (6) of the 18 markers were monomorphic (33.33%).
 The genetic diversity within the overall population is illustrated in Table 2.
 The number of alleles ranged from 1 to 4, with an average of 2.06 alleles per marker.
 The size of the alleles varied depending on the marker.
 The MAF65 marker showed the highest genetic diversity and the highest PIC.
 Allele size and number varied among markers.